wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/readme.md

 # Script actions

+The script action (BinaryEntry, Burn etc) sets the parameters of operations listed below.

-The script actions listed below must be combined to the [script results](/en/ride/structures/script-results).
+The [standard library](/en/ride/script/standard-library) v3 script actions must be combined to the [script results](/en/ride/structures/script-results).

+The standard library v4 script actions must be combined as the list elements.

 | Action | Description |
 |---|---|